 Content and Design

-- Describe how you would like the 50+ to perceive the website.
+- Describe how you would like the 50+ to perceive the website and your brand.

 Ex: experiential, interactive, modern, professional, friendly, edgy, fun etc.